Badger & Go!

 Couldn't really resist this as it sounded a bit mad!
 Earl Grey poached pears, berries, meringue, lemon curd, honey glazed figs, shortbread biscuits with custard and popping candy on the side.
 Quite colourful and comforting with a fair bit of fruit counting towards the 5 a day!

 Banana Beer Sundae (£6)

 The sundae on the other hand was sugar overload.
 Made with banana walnut loaf, caramelised bananas, Young's Banana Beer sauce, Chantilly cream and ice cream.
 Very thick and filling, we welcomed the sugar coma!

 We had a quick nosey around on our way to the toilets (both clean and in order) and if you are just coming in for drinks and the weather is nice, you can sett-le down in the garden courtyard area.

 We had a splendid time at Badger & Co.
-Service was prompt and friendly, the cocktails were great (even though we can’t remember what they were – oops!).
-There was a lively atmosphere, busy but not rammed and everyone else seemed to be having a good time also.
-The food was to a very good standard with a mix of pub classics and fancier fare, which was done well (our starters).
+Service was prompt and friendly, the cocktails were great (even though we can't remember what they were - oops!).
+There was a lively atmosphere: busy but not rammed and everyone seemed to be having a good time.
+The food was to a high standard with a mix of pub classics and fancier fare, which was done well (our starters).
 Drinks-wise there is plenty to keep you occupied if like us, you like to work your way through a cocktail menu or gin list.
 Music was a weird but entertaining mix from the Skatalites cover of the James Bond theme to the Hackney Colliery Band’s version of No Diggity!
-We’d definitely come back again so it was all very positive.
+We'd definitely come back again so it was all very positive.

 + Nice decor with Wind in the Willows touches